A lexicographic shellability characterization of geometric lattices: Introduction

 \section{Introduction}

-In \cite{McNamara}, McNamara proved that supersolvable lattices can be characterized as lattices admitting a certain type of $EL$-labeling known as an $S_n$-EL-labeling.
+In \cite{McNamara}, McNamara proved that supersolvable lattices can be characterized as lattices admitting a certain type of EL-labeling known as an $S_n$-EL-labeling.
 Each maximal chain is labeled by the set of labels $\{ 1,\dots ,n\} $ with each label used exactly once in each maximal chain.
 Previously, Stanley had proven that all supersolvable lattices admit such EL-labelings in \cite{Stanley72}.
 Thus, McNamara's result gave a new characterization of supersolvable lattices: that a finite lattice is supersolvable if and only if it has an $S_n$-EL-labeling.

-We now give a result of a similar spirit for geometric lattices -- a new characterization of geometric lattices as the lattices admitting a family of lexicographic shellings induced by the various possible orderings on the atoms.
-Geometric lattices are well known to have the property that every atom ordering induces an EL-labeling by labeling each covering relation $u\prec v$ with the smallest atom that is below $v$ but not $u$.
-We prove that this is actually a characterization of geometric lattices, i.e. that all finite atomic lattices in which every atom order induces an EL-labeling are in fact geometric lattices.
+This paper gives a result of a similar spirit for geometric lattices -- a new characterization of geometric lattices as the lattices admitting a family of lexicographic shellings induced by the various possible orderings on the join-irreducibles.
+The join-irreducibles turn out to be exactly the atoms in this case.
+Geometric lattices are well-known to have the property that every atom ordering induces an EL-labeling by labeling each cover relation $u\lessdot v$ with the smallest atom that is below $v$ but not $u$.
+We will prove the converse: that all finite atomic lattices in which every atom ordering induces an EL-labeling are geometric lattices.
+We also prove the following reformulation which was suggested to us by Peter McNamara as a way of removing the hypothesis that our lattices are atomic: that a finite lattice $L$ is geometric if and only if every ordering of the join-irreducibles induces a minimal labeling that is an EL-labeling.